pfsense/docs/source/config/example-basic-configuration.rst

 Outbound LAN
 ~~~~~~~~~~~~

--  Make sure the “Default LAN > any” rule is either disabled or removed.
+-  Make sure the "Default LAN > any" rule is either disabled or removed.
 -  Allow DNS access - if pfSense is the DNS server, use LAN address, if
    using outside DNS create rule to allow TCP/UDP 53 to anywhere